Bunny Maloney: Recurring

-A fat fly who wears a green and orange superhero suit.
+A overweight fly who wears a green and orange superhero suit.
 Optimistic and caring, he wants to join the ProtecTeam, but his job is to clean up poop around Bunnyville.
 In "Community Service", he temporarily becomes the leader of the ProtecTeam, though, he gets called to help out for mundane things, much to Candy and Jean-François's chagrin.
 He idolizes Bunny, much to the latter's chagrin.